Obstruction of Dropped Kerbs

 This does not alter the enforceability of your dropped kerb, but does help drivers to avoid parking inappropriately in the first place.

-In addition to administrative costs and the painting itself, each site has to be visited by an engineer to ensure that the marking is appropriate and to determine its correct positioning, This means we have to charge £110 to cover these expenses before the marking can be installed.
+In addition to administrative costs and the painting itself, each site has to be visited to ensure that the marking is appropriate and to determine its correct positioning.
+This means we have to charge an application fee of £30 for an engineer to carry out a site inspection and decide whether to approve your request.

 Completion of lining works is subject to staff and contractors' availability and workload, and factors beyond the control of Stevenage Borough Council such as weather conditions, so can take several months.